-RSVP is a program of USC Student Health of Keck Medicine, which provides support through advocacy and confidential counseling to those who have experienced sexual/gender and power-based harm during their time at USC.
-Through its educational programs, RSVP promotes awareness of sexual violence, relationship abuse, stalking, and healthy relationships/sexuality.
-Above all, RSVP serves as a haven for students and provides opportunities to make change on campus, through its educational programs and outreach.
-For more information, please visit the RSVP website at: https:// studenthealth.usc.edu/sexual-assault/.
+CARE-SC is a program of USC Student Health of Keck Medicine, which provides support through advocacy and confidential counseling to those who have experienced sexual/gender and power-based harm during their time at USC.
+Through its educational programs, CARE-SC promotes awareness of sexual violence, relationship abuse, stalking, and healthy relationships/sexuality.
+Above all, CARE-SC serves as a haven for students and provides opportunities to make change on campus, through its educational programs and outreach.
+For more information, please visit the CARE-SC website at: https://sites.usc.edu/clientservices/.

-Programs and resources offered by the Relationship and Sexual Violence Prevention and Services include the following:
+Programs and resources offered by the Confidential Advocacy, Resources, and Education - Support Center include the following:

-- RSVP Prevention component provides required in-person workshops for all undergraduate students to complete during their academic careers at USC on affirmative consent, healthy relationships and bystander intervention. - The office also provides Confidential Advocate services for students who have experienced gender and power-based harm as a result of sexual or relationship violence, stalking and sexual/gender harassment with 24/7/365 coverage.
+- CARE-SC Prevention component provides required live, virtual workshops for all undergraduate students to complete during their academic careers at USC on affirmative consent, healthy relationships and bystander intervention. - The office also provides Confidential Advocate services for students who have experienced gender and power-based harm as a result of sexual or relationship violence, stalking and sexual/gender harassment with 24/7/365 coverage.
 Advocates will arrange transportation and go with students to a Sexual Assault Response Team (SART) center; they can accompany you to police stations, court, and on-campus services to provide on-going support and assistance navigating these systems.
 Advocates provide immediate response and referrals to longer-term mental health services on- and off-campus.
 They can connect students to on- and off-campus resources to support safety and well-being, including academic and housing accommodations.
 Advocates can help students understand their reporting options and next steps before making any decisions.

 - Programming for raising awareness about gender-based and power-based harm and violence, such as Domestic Violence Awareness Month, Stalking Awareness Month, and Sexual Assault Awareness Month. - Licensed mental health providers who provide counseling for survivors of gender and power-based harm. - Support for the student group, Student Assembly for Gender Empowerment (SAGE), which provides programming for Take Back the Night Week events.
-RSVP provides counseling support at all events and co-sponsors Clothesline Project.
+CARE-SC provides confidential advocacy at all events.

-Services at RSVP are available to all students of the USC community including University Park, Health Sciences, and all satellite locations.
-The Relationship and Sexual Violence Prevention and Services office is primarily located in the Engemann Student Center at UPC and also provides services through the Eric Cohen Student Health Center.
-RSVP can be reached at (213) 740-9355.
-The main RSVP office is open during the hours of student health operations.
-RSVP advocates are available 24/7/365 as "first responders" to all students who have been impacted by gender and power- based harm and/or violence.
-All RSVP services can be accessed by calling (213) 740-9355.
+Services at CARE-SC are available to all students of the USC community including University Park, Health Sciences, and all satellite locations.
+The Confidential Advocacy, Resources, and Education - Support Center office is primarily located in the Engemann Student Center at UPC and also provides services through the Eric Cohen Student Health Center.
+CARE-SC can be reached at (213) 740-9355.
+The main CARE-SC office is open during the hours of student health operations.
+CARE-SC advocates are available 24/7/365 as "first responders" to all students who have been impacted by gender and power- based harm and/or violence.
+All CARE-SC services can be accessed by calling (213) 740-9355.